Transportation Initiative Program Associate

-Kathleen Clark is a Program Associate working on the Global Energy Futures Initiative to ensure that new electricity infrastructure is driven by clean energy.
+Kathleen Clark is a Program Associate working on the Transportation Initiative.
 She comes to climate change mitigation work from a background in public health and is motivated by the understanding that climate change is the single biggest threat to global health and health equity.

 In her previous role, Kathleen consulted for federal health and environmental agencies like the U.S. Environmental Protection Agency and the National Institute of Health.
 She supported regulation and human health risk assessment of various environmental pollutants through systematic literature review, project management, and communication product development.
 Her prior experiences also include environmental health policy work with the Maryland General Assembly and the Global Preparedness Monitoring Board.